Monday, August 31, 2009

 At the last Council meeting, the eight of us passed legislation that moved hundreds of thousands of dollars without sparking even a peep in discussion, and yet a simple traffic modification at a street corner consumed the chamber for almost an hour.

-nothing but flowerbeds to worry about.
+You would think the City of Kingston was some sunny little hamlet on the Cape with nothing but flowerbeds to worry about.
 I got news for ya...We've got plenty to worry about.
 This was embarrassing.

 If I can find one thing that proved useful throughout the exchange, was the exercise in Robert's Rules of Order.
 Always a fascinating process.